During the scheme the council produced a booklet to help you prepare for the property inspections.

-Since 1 February 2016 a new requirement for private landlords has been in place, to check the immigration status of prospective tenants and lodgers before they move in, to avoid liability for a civil penalty.
+Private landlords must check the immigration status of prospective tenants and lodgers before they move in, to avoid liability for a civil penalty.
+This is called the tenant’s ‘right to rent’.
 More information is available to download below.

 Letting services and initiatives for private landlords and agents

 Due to increasing demand for accommodation and a shortage of social housing in the borough, we need landlords and agents within the M25 including Kent and Sussex to work with us as part of our housing solutions strategy.